aleena2-joseph/Charity-Donation-Platform/README.md

 ### Step 4: Deploy the Smart Contracts

-To deploy the smart contracts, you need to first start a **Hardhat network** to simulate the blockchain locally:
+To deploy the smart contracts, you need to first start a **Hardhat network** to simulate the blockchain locally.
+In the **hardhat** directory, run:

 ```bash
 npx hardhat node